|

 banks really saved them.
 With rapid expansion from 1970 onwards due to

-70's joined parallel officers' outfits for want of AIBOA which was a
+joined parallel officers' outfits for want of AIBOA which was a late

-late starter and came nearly at the time RBI put lid on expansion of
+starter and came nearly at the time RBI put lid on expansion of Banks and

 The second need

-tough.
-This realisation itself made AIBEA state and reiterate its
+This realisation itself made AIBEA state and reiterate its principled

-principled position on collective bargaining.
-Till in the last revision
+position on collective bargaining.
+Till in the last revision when joint

-when joint bargaining council of the type of JCM was brought by IBA
+bargaining council of the type of JCM was brought by IBA through joint

-through joint negotiations with all participating Unions and even after
+negotiations with all participating Unions and even after this wage

-this wage revision with IBA, Bankmen could continue under bipartite
+revision with IBA, Bankmen could continue under bipartite system between

-system between unions and IBA instead of tripartite forums or third
+unions and IBA instead of tripartite forums or third party arbitration.

-ahead with rationalisation of pay structure of officers and appointed
+rationalisation of pay structure of officers and appointed Pillai

-Pillai Committee to suggest ways and means to achieve uniformity and
+Committee to suggest ways and means to achieve uniformity and this

-this development hastened the process-per force of the officers in
+development hastened the process-per force of the officers in different

-different banks to come together to form organisations and to present
+banks to come together to form organisations and to present their case

-their case before the committee.
-Here also in the absence of clarity on
+before the committee.
+Here also in the absence of clarity on the part of

-the part of AICOBOO who rushed to the committee after its final meeting,
+AICOBOO who rushed to the committee after its final meeting, AIBEA

-AIBEA appeared before it and argued the case for differentials for
+appeared before it and argued the case for differentials for officers

 declining of officers wages and differentials in the Industry.